Agent: 'Real concern' men in Whitmer plot may get explosives

 GRAND RAPIDS, Mich.
-(AP) — Prosecutors in the trial of four men charged with planning to kidnap Michigan Gov. Gretchen Whitmer opened the first full day of testimony Thursday by showing jurors more profanity-filled messages and social media posts by two of the defendants from early summer 2020.
+(AP) — Prosecutors in the trial of four men charged with planning to kidnap Michigan Gov. Gretchen Whitmer opened the first full day of testimony Thursday by showing jurors profanity-filled messages and social media posts from two of the defendants, some made months before the FBI got involved in the case.

 “I want to bring formal charges against our governor and tyrants in our state. ...
-Let’s do something ... bold,” Adam Fox said in one.
+Let’s do something ... bold,” Adam Fox said in a December 2019 Facebook video.
+In it, Fox is seen intermittently laughing and cursing the government while waving two AR-style assault rifles at a camera.

 In another, Barry Croft Jr. said Whitmer needs to be “hung.”

+FBI agent Todd Reineck testified Thursday that some of the social media posts were posted prior to any contact from FBI agents or informants.
+He also said the men were arrested in fall 2020 because there was a “real concern they might obtain real live explosives.”

+Fox's attorney, Christopher Gibbons, questioned Reineck about the process of paying informants in cash, vetting them before undercover work, and the choice of electronic devices they used.
+Reineck also acknowledged under questioning by Gibbons that Fox participated in some legal protests at the Michigan Capitol.

-During opening statements Wednesday, the focus of the trial in Grand Rapids, Michigan, turned to the question of whether the FBI tricked the defendants into agreeing to a plot to kidnap Whitmer.
+During opening statements Wednesday at the trial in Grand Rapids, Michigan, defense attorneys said the FBI tricked the defendants — Fox, Croft, Daniel Harris and Brandon Caserta — into participating in a plot to kidnap Whitmer.

-“If the defendant was already willing to commit the crime, that is not entrapment," Assistant U.S. Attorney Jonathan Roth said.
-"These defendants were willing and eager, if not already preparing, to commit this crime long before law enforcement got involved.”

-But Croft's lawyer said informants secretly recorded the men when they were “stoned, absolutely out-of-your-mind stoned,” leading to fantastical ideas, including using a kite to transport Whitmer.
+Croft's lawyer said informants secretly recorded the men when virtually everyone was “stoned, absolutely out-of-your-mind stoned,” leading to fantastical ideas, including using a kite to transport Whitmer.

 “They knew it was stoned-crazy talk and not a plan,” Joshua Blanchard said of the FBI.